 Activity distance rating

-Food Generally, this breed requires 1 to 2 cups of good quality dry dog food each day, over the course of two feedings.
+Food Generally, this breed requires 1 to 2 cups of good quality dry dog food each day given in two feedings.
 This will vary, however, based upon your Keeshond's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Keeshond.

 Alone Time Keeshonden are averse to spending time alone and will turn to barking and destructive chewing to convey their displeasure.
 If you must leave your Keeshond alone for an hour or so, it's ideal if they are crate trained and have a puzzle toy filled with a favorite treat to keep them occupied.